Nalgene Water Fund Pledges Support to Combat Water Crisis on Navajo Nation

 The Navajo Nation (Diné) people have a core belief that “Tó éí iiná” (Water is Life); and that water is truly sacred to all living things.
 Nalgene Outdoor, the “original” reusable water bottle that has encouraged a refill-to-reduce lifestyle for 70+ years, agrees!
 In 2019 Nalgene established The Nalgene Water Fund to help raise awareness that “access to clean water is a challenge that we face right here in the United States, right in our backyard.
 Not just in struggling nations abroad,” explains Elissa McGee, General Manager for Nalgene Outdoor.

 - The launch of the Nalgene Water Fund’s new Tó éí iiná” (Water is Life) bottle, from which $5 of every sale will benefit future solutions to combat the Navajo Nation water crisis.
-The new bottle features a striking landscape of Monument Valley by Navajo designer Jaden Redhair, 20, member of the Jemez Clan, and a life-long Navajo Nation, resident.
+The new bottle, designed by Jaden Redhair, 20, member of the Jemez Clan and life-long Navajo Nation resident uniquely captures a striking landscape of Monument Valley framed within the map of the Navajo homeland.

 “The design symbolizes the sacred role water plays in the Diné people’s lives,” says Redhair.
 “I hope it draws attention to my people’s plight.
 Right now, on Navajo Nation more than 300,000 people struggle daily because they do not have access to running water.”